eqlabs/pathfinder/README.md

 - `mainnet` requires an additional `token` parameter to submit transactions
 - `starknet_addDeployTransaction` and `starknet_addDeclareTransaction` allow an optional `abi` field

+## Monitoring API

+Pathfinder has a monitoring API which can be enabled with the `--monitor-address` configuration option.

+### Health

+`/health` provides a method to check the health status of your `pathfinder` node.
+It returns `OK(200)` if the node is healthy.

+### Readyness

+`pathfinder` does several things before it is ready to respond to RPC queries.
+In most cases this startup time is less than a second, however there are certain scenarios where this can be considerably longer.
+For example, applying an expensive database migration after an upgrade could take several minutes (or even longer) on testnet.
+Or perhaps our startup network checks fail many times due to connection issues.

+`/ready` provides a way of checking whether the node's JSON-RPC API is ready to be queried.
+It returns `SERVICE_UNAVAILABLE(503)` until all startup tasks complete, and then `Ok(200)` from then on.

 ## License

 Licensed under either of